Courtesy of the Royal Albert Hall

 Let the Right One In? - Challenging Perceptions of Access to Business Archives

-This year’s conference will be held on Thursday 13th November 2014 at the Elgar Room in the Royal Albert Hall, Kensington Gore, London SW7 2AP.
+This year’s conference was held on Thursday 13th November 2014 at the Elgar Room in the Royal Albert Hall, Kensington Gore, London SW7 2AP.

-The aim of the conference is to discuss ideas and issues around access to business archives.
-This will be enabled on the day through group discussions, case studies and practical advice.
-The conference will benefit all professionals who facilitate both internal and external access to their archives and also benefit those who seek to gain access to archives.
-Specifically the conference will explore:
+The aim of the conference was to discuss ideas and issues around access to business archives.
+This was enabled on the day through group discussions, case studies and practical advice and a panel session.

 It is intended that the results of the conference will form a BAC policy statement on Access - a resource designed to assist managers, professionals and users in the field.

 The conference speakers and their presentations:

 Kiara King (Archivist, Ballast Trust)

 Access to business archives: the opportunities and pitfalls of social media

 What has the BAC done for us?

 Rachael Griffin (Director, Pentabus Theatre)